luhcas/Opencast-Matterhorn/modules/opencast-engage-player/trunk/README.txt

 After this you should be able to include the project in Eclipse.

-IMPORTANT: Remove the settings.xml again.
-Matterhorn won´t build in case you set the repository url.
+(Optional IMPORTANT: Remove the settings.xml again.
+Matterhorn won´t build in case you set the repository url.)

 -------------------